Transaction account: Interest

 Unlike savings accounts, for which the primary reason for depositing money is to generate interest, the main function of a transactional account is transactional.
-Therefore, most providers either pay no interest or pay a low level of interest on credit balances.
+Therefore, most providers pay little or no interest on credit balances.

 Formerly, in the United States, Regulation Q (12 CFR 217) and the Banking Acts of 1933 and 1935 (12 USC 371a) prohibited a member of the Federal Reserve system from paying interest on demand deposit accounts.
 Historically, this restriction was frequently circumvented by either creating an account type such as a Negotiable Order of Withdrawal account (NOW account), which is legally not a demand deposit account or by offering interest-paying chequing through a bank that is not a member of the Federal Reserve system.

 The Dodd-Frank Wall Street Reform and Consumer Protection Act, however, passed by Congress and signed into law by President Obama on July 21, 2010, repealed the statutes that prohibit interest-bearing demand deposit accounts, effectively repealing Regulation Q (Pub.
 L. 111-203, Section 627).
 The repeal took effect on July 21, 2011.
 Since that date, financial institutions have been permitted, but not required, to offer interest-bearing demand deposit accounts.

 In the United Kingdom, some online banks offer rates higher as many savings accounts, along with free banking (no charges for transactions) as institutions that offer centralised services (telephone, internet or postal based) tend to pay higher levels of interest.
 The same holds true for banks within the EURO currency zone.